THE POSITIVE HEALTH PROJECT

 Hope Spencer is an experienced Physiotherapist with a history of working in the hospital & health care industry.
 To help specialise in cancer, Hope completed her cancer rehabilitation training through PINC & STEEL International and her lymphoedema training through Casley-Smith International.
 This training allows her to help local people during their cancer journey and provide support through exercise to help battle to negative side effects of cancer treatment, reduce the risk of relapse and improve the management of lymphoedema.

 Hope has a special interest in breast cancer rehab and has the goal to help integrate cancer rehab into standard cancer care.
-She want to ensure people with cancer are given the best chance at beating their cancer and achieving the best possible outcomes after their treatment.
+She wants to ensure people with cancer are given the best chance at beating their cancer and achieving the best possible outcomes after their treatment.
 Optimising survivorship should be a focus of all cancer care and she hopes to be a part of the uprising of cancer rehabilitation in Australia.

 THE POSITIVE HEALTH PROJECT THINKS IT'S IMPORTANT FOR ALL PEOPLE TO HAVE ACCESS TO CANCER REHABILITATION